 Plus they have a team of huskies and reindeer on site, and they organize king crab fishing excursions, husky sledding, and northern lights chasing tours.
 I stayed here on a solo trip and seriously had the best time – there’s so much to do and the staff are incredibly friendly, so I never felt weird about being there on my own.

 Norwegian Wild on Senja

 The island of Senja is about a two and a half hour drive from Tromsø and it makes for the perfect escape into nature.
 The landscape here is incredible, and it’s an ideal place to chase the northern lights.
 In fact I’d say Senja is one of the easiest places to chase the northern lights independently if you don’t want to join a tour.

-I recommend staying at Norwegian Wild, which offers a nice range of accommodation options from basic wooden cabins to their magnificent lighthouse.
+I recommend staying at Norwegian Wild, which offers a nice range of accommodation options from basic wooden cabins to their magnificent lighthouse and their Arctic Dome.
 Plus the owner Hege is one of the nicest people I’ve met.

 Aurora Borealis Observatory on Senja

 Another popular accommodation option in Senja is the Aurora Borealis Observatory, which is not only a great luxury stay, but also the ideal place to watch for the northern lights.
 I feel like I’m always seeing incredible aurora photos on Facebook and Instagram that were taken here.

 Dyrøy Holiday on Dyrøy

 If you want to meet the kindest people in Norway, go to Dyrøy Holiday.
 Seriously, the owners are so nice and helpful, and they also organize a tour with the sweetest farmer’s wife.
 Just thinking about it makes me miss them all!